greydevv/TPortal-API/README.md

-# TPortal-REST-API
+# TPortal-API

-REST API for TPortal, a quantitative player analysis tool based off of their career statistics.
+RESTful API for TPortal, a quantitative player analysis tool based off of their career statistics.

 ---
 ## /v1/players